torvalds/linux/Documentation/filesystems/path-lookup.rst

 quite complex.
 Trying to stay in RCU-walk while doing it is best avoided.
 Fortunately it is often permitted to skip the ``atime`` update.
-Because ``atime`` updates cause performance problems in various areas, Linux supports the ``relatime`` mount option, which generally limits the updates of ``atime`` to once per day on files that aren't being changed (and symlinks never change once created).
+Because ``atime`` updates cause performance problems in various areas, GNU/Linux supports the ``relatime`` mount option, which generally limits the updates of ``atime`` to once per day on files that aren't being changed (and symlinks never change once created).
 Even without ``relatime``, many filesystems record ``atime`` with a one-second